CAS-CLab/Training-Tricks-for-Binarized-Neural-Networks/README.md

 ```

 ### 5. 2-stage training strategy
-* Full-precision weights with binarized activations.
+* Full-precision weights with binarized activations./ Full-precision activations with binarized weights.
 * Using the first stage model as initialization, then train 1-bit networks.

 ### 6. Weight decay setting